 - Presence of gallstones.
 They are nothing else, but the end result of super-concentrated bile, which never made it to the intestines.

-- Skin or vaginal itching: bile that does not make it to the gallbladder will irritate surfaces causing itching
+- Skin or vaginal itching: bile that does not make it to the gallbladder will irritate skin

-3. Liver inflammation; bile ducts can swell up and block bile release.
-This can happen during liver inflammation like hepatitis.
+- Liver inflammation; inflammation can cause bile ducts to swell up and block bile flow.

-5. Sugary diet.
-Bile becomes thicker and more saturated with cholesterol after only a few weeks of high refined carbohydrate diet.
-So, the more sugar and white flour in the diet the more chances for gall stones.
-These may block bile flow.
+- Sugary diet.
+Bile becomes thicker sludgier after only a few weeks of high refined carbohydrate diet.
+So, the more sugar and white flour in the diet the more chances for gall stones and sluggish lymphatics.
+And this means poorer bile flow.

 Bile and a healthy gallbladder is extremely important for overall health.
 It is very easy to remove an ailing gallbladder, but this does nothing to improve bile flow.
 To the contrary, it makes bile flow even more irregular.
 Unfortunately, standard medicine sees gallbladder as an organ not worth repairing.
-If you are scheduled for surgery make sure that this is for sure the only option you have.
-A qualified Naturopathic Doctor will be able to advise you.
+If you are scheduled for surgery make sure that this is for absolutely the only option you have.
+A licensed Naturopathic Doctor or a Medical Doctor trained in functional medicine will be able to advise you.